-GINR-Greenland-Prepared by K. Sünksen and L. Heilmann (Appendix VI):

-The GINR collects otoliths from NAFO SA1 and ICES XIBb2 and stores them dry in paper envelopes.
-Prior to ageing the small otoliths (\sim 45 cm) are placed in water and the large otoliths (\sim 45 cm) are placed in 50% ethanol.
-The convex side of both otoliths is viewed with a stereomicroscope with 8x -10x magnification under transmitted polarized light.
+GINR-Greenland-Prepared by K. Sünksen and L. Heilmann (Appendix VI): The GINR collects otoliths from NAFO SA1 and ICES XIBb2 and stores them dry in paper envelopes.
+Prior to ageing the small otoliths ($<\sim 45$ cm) are placed in water and the large otoliths ($>\sim 45$ cm) are placed in 50% ethanol.
+The convex side of both otoliths is viewed with a stereomicroscope with 8x-10x magnification under transmitted polarized light.
 However, the right otolith is chosen for the age determination and the left is used as support.
 Opaque bands (dark under transmitted light) are counted as annuli.
 Examples of the interpretation of annuli and checks were shown.
 A plot of the linear regression of length on age showed growth was fairly constant across ages 0-15 years at approx. 5 cm/yr.

-IMR-Norway-Prepared by O. T. Albert (Appendix VII):

-At IMR otoliths are collected from ICES Areas I and II.
+IMR-Norway-Prepared by O. T. Albert (Appendix VII): At IMR otoliths are collected from ICES Areas I and II.
 A production ageing method using the left whole otolith has been used but recently they have identified problems with this method.
 For example the annual length increment increases from age 9 onwards when you would expect it to decrease and there is no increase in the standard deviation with age, possibly because fish length is used to assist with age determination.
 A refined method has been developed to address these problems.
 The right otolith was chosen as it has the longest growth axis along which to interpret annuli.
-It was noted that the right otolith continues to grow out around the margin and along the "fingers" while the left otolith more in thickness.
+It was noted that the right otolith continues to grow out around the margin and along the "fingers" while the left otolith grows more in thickness.
 The otoliths and surrounding tissue are collected and stored frozen in small vials.
 For age determination the fresh otolith is placed in water and a digital image taken.
 The image is digitally enhanced using Adobe Photoshop and the location of the first annulus determined based on average size of known age 1 otoliths.
-Age readers create individual layers on which they can indicate their interpretation within and between readers.
+Age readers create individual layers on which they can indicate their interpretation of the structure.
+These layers can be turned on and off and allows for a visual comparison of interpretation within and between readers.
 The difference between a frozen otolith and a dry otolith, both viewed in water, was illustrated using photos and results from image analysis.
 It was noted that otoliths stored dry could be cleared by placing them in glycerin for 24 hours, although the result is not as good as using otoliths that had been frozen.